-Damara is a partner in the Washington D.C. office and co-leads the firm’s National Security practice.
-She advises clients on cross-border investment and national security matters, including national security reviews by the Committee on Foreign Investment in the United States (CFIUS), Defense Security Service (DSS), Department of Energy and other cognizant agencies, and on the application of international trade controls, including export controls and economic sanctions.
+Damara is a partner in the Washington D.C. office and co-leads the firm’s National Security and International Trade practice.
+She advises clients on cross-border investment and national security matters, including national security reviews by the Committee on Foreign Investment in the United States (CFIUS), Defense Counterintelligence and Security Agency (DCSA) formerly known as the Defense Security Service (DSS), Department of Energy and other cognizant agencies, and on the application of international trade controls, including export controls and economic sanctions.

 Damara is recognized in Chambers